Particular/docs.particular.net/nservicebus/dependency-injection/extensions-dependencyinjection.md

 snippet: externally-managed-mode

+> [!WARNING]
-WARN: `IServiceCollection` and `IServiceProvider` instances must not be shared across mutliple NServiceBus endpoints to avoid conflicting registration that might cause incorrect behavior or runtime errors.
+> `IServiceCollection` and `IServiceProvider` instances must not be shared across mutliple NServiceBus endpoints to avoid conflicting registration that might cause incorrect behavior or runtime errors.